Fountain of Neptune, Florence

-The Fountain of Neptune (Fontana del Nettuno) in Florence, Italy, is situated in the Piazza della Signoria, in front of the Palazzo Vecchio.
-The fountain was commissioned by Cosimo I de' Medici in 1559 to celebrate the marriage of Francesco de' Medici I to Grand Duchess Joanna of Austria.
-Cosimo I de' Medici was the Duke of Florence from 1537-1569 and responsible for a vast number of architectural and artistic elements in Florence that still exist today.
+The Fountain of Neptune (Fontana del Nettuno) is situated in the Piazza della Signoria in Florence, Italy, near the northwest corner of the Palazzo Vecchio.
+It was commissioned by Cosimo I de' Medici in 1559 to celebrate his gift of clean water to the city, and later was appropriated to celebrate the marriage of his son and heir apparent Francesco de' Medici I to Grand Duchess Joanna of Austria.

-The fountain was designed by Baccio Bandinelli, but created by Bartolomeo Ammannati with the assistance of several other artists between 1560 and 1574.
-It incorporates a series of mythological figures and iconographies that symbolize both Cosimo I de' Medici's power and the union of Francesco and Joanna.
+The fountain was designed by Baccio Bandinelli, and executed by Bartolomeo Ammannati with several other artists between 1560 and 1574.
+It incorporates mythological figures and iconographies that symbolize Cosimo I de' Medici's power and the union of Francesco and Joanna.

-It has sustained a great deal of damage over the years due to vandalism and general mistreatment but underwent a major restoration completed in 2019 that restored it to its original glory.
+It sustained considerable damage over the years and was restored in 2019.

 History

 Creation

-In 1559, Cosimo I de' Medici held a competition to select an artist to build a fountain of Neptune.
-The fountain was commissioned both in celebration of Cosimo's gift of clean water to the city and to celebrate the marriage of Francesco de' Medici I to the Grand Duchess Joanna of Austria.
+In 1559, Cosimo I de' Medici held a competition for a fountain of Neptune to celebrate Cosimo's gift of clean water to the city.
 Don Vincenzo Borghini was Cosimo's iconographer and responsible for overseeing the project.
-The commission was originally granted to Baccio Bandinelli, but after his untimely death in 1560, before the project began, the commission was given to his student Bartolomeo Ammannati.
-This was the second commission Ammannati had received from Cosimo; his first commission was for the Grand Hall Fountain which was in celebration of Cosimo successfully bringing fresh water into the city.
+The commission was originally granted to Baccio Bandinelli, but after his death in 1560, before the project began, the commission was given to his student Bartolomeo Ammannati.
+This was the second commission Ammannati received from Cosimo; the first was for the Fountain of Juno celebrating Cosimo's bringing fresh water to the city.